MiddleRaster/MiddleRaster.github.io/DAG/HeaderOnlyNoForwardDeclarations.md

 But if you follow my two rules, the code must by definition be completely dendritic, all DAGs, no cycles at all.

 So, I started doing this on all my work.
 Fixing bugs became much easier, no unexpected failures over there when making changes over here, and the code was simpler to understand.
 All good things, so when I became a lead at *StupendousCorp*, I forced all my reports to do the same.
 Interestingly, every single one of them came to me and said, "Hey, you know that crazy all-code-in-headers idea of yours?
 It doesn't work."
-But when we went over their code together, I would invariably find that they were trying to put in a dependency cycle, but it was caught by the compiler.
+But when we went over their code together, I would invariably find that they were accidentally trying to put in a dependency cycle, but it was caught by the compiler.

 So, does this work?
 (Yes.)
 Can you write all code like this?
 (No.) Will it take longer or will it be faster?
 It turns out to be much faster.
 Here's a story from my experience in those early days.
 I was working in an area where I didn't have much expertise,